Is Wireless Audio Better Than Wired?

 Some multi-room systems also use Bluetooth, allowing you to stream music from your smartphone or tablet.
 In much the same way a WiFi system works, the receiving device transmits the Bluetooth audio to the other speakers in the system.
 Some of the manufacturers that do this are:

 There are also workarounds to convert your favorite speaker to wireless without having to do surgery on it.
 Standalone WiFi amplifiers allow for adequate power to your speakers without having to run audio cables or wires to your source.
 This is a good option for those wanting to add more ergonomic functionality to their existing system rather than buying new gear outright.
-All-in-one units like the Matrix Audio Element X allow you to power and stream your source from one box.
+All-in-one units like the Matrix Audio Element X2 allow you to power and stream your source from one box.
 Keep in mind that these don't magically make your speakers or headphones wireless - you'll still need to connect cables from the WiFi amp or streamer (like the Element X) to the output device.
 However, the source for that device has become the streamer or amp, which is receiving the transmission of the audio, rather than the source directly in a traditional sound system setup.

-WiFi audio is not just about multi-room streaming systems, but if you are wanting to cut the cord and have the best possible audio quality, then WiFi is the way to go.
+WiFi audio is not just about multi-room streaming systems, but if you want to cut the cord and have the best possible audio quality, then WiFi is the way to go.
 As we'll see with Bluetooth, there's just not enough frequency range or bandwidth to process larger and higher-resolution files like WiFi.
 Whether you'll be able to tell the difference is another story.

-• More secure
+- More secure

-• Can connect over longer distances than Bluetooth
+- Can connect over longer distances than Bluetooth

-• Better audio quality than Bluetooth
+- Better audio quality than Bluetooth

-• Extra hardware required (router, internet connection, applications, etc.)
+- Extra hardware required (router, internet connection, applications, etc.)

-• Not available for portable or public use - limited to home or work environments
+- Not available for portable or public use–limited to home or work environments

-• More equipment means more expensive
+- More equipment means more expensive

-Recommended HiFi Devices
+Recommended Hi-Fi Devices

 Bluetooth Audio: How It Works